As a new business owner, you might expect all products in your inventory to sell at the same price anytime throughout the year.

 Depending on their requirement, certain products have more demand during certain seasons.
 This means their prices can spike during the peak season and slump during the off-season.

 If you want to maximize your sales and revenue, you need to predict these seasonal fluctuations.
 However, this is easier said than done.
+Don’t get caught in these common holiday ecommerce challenges.

 If you are a growing ecommerce businesses, here are the top ways to better understand seasonal demand and predict sales fluctuations effectively.